maxlebedev/maleficer/README.md

     - Decoupling board from screen size
         * I can't change tile size, and 8x8 is good for side panels
         * Given that I can't change tile size, I might not want to do this
+    - consider renaming "level" to "depth" or something"
+    - black fg plus grey/green bg could look rly cool
+    - Push 1 is an easy effect to miss, as the enemies move right back
+        * Maybe all Push 1 comes with Stun 1
 # BUGS
     - Found a wall I was able to walk through in the caves.
         * Sometimes enemies turn into walls when they die